 “All these grown materials – for example with bacteria and nanocellulose, where you see the growth structures – show a connection back to nature, and show a love for materials that are maybe not perfect in all corners […] Making these imperfections show in the designs is something I am really excited about.
 And something we should show consumers more.”

 Bucher is also encouraged by growing honesty and transparency across the industry.
 “We had a few years where some of the innovators got a lot of funding […] there was a lot of press exposure, and they really struggled to live up to the headlines.”
-This also led to mismet expectations from brands and somewhat of an industry backlash.
+This also led to mismatched expectations from brands and somewhat of an industry backlash.

 “But now communication is getting more settled and much more transparent… People are more honest about what the materials can do, and then brands are not so frustrated if it doesn’t work out.
 This is making things easier – setting expectations right.”